Help children and young people to be heard.

 Advocates do not try and change your mind, or put words into your mouth.

 If you are unhappy or worried about something, an independent advocate can help you ask for things to stop, start or change.

 Advocates also help children and young people make complaints and get legal advice when this is necessary.

-The people and places section of this website gives information about getting in touch with advocacy services in different parts of England.
+The Getting help section of this website gives information about getting in touch with advocacy services in different parts of England.